 Where do stretch marks typically appear on the skin?

 - Lower back

 Dr. Green utilizes the best stretch mark removal treatments in her NYC private office to remove the appearance of these striae in all skin types.

-How does laser stretch mark removal work?
+How does laser stretch mark treatment work?

 VBeam for stretch mark removal – 5 months

 The VBeam laser is a pulsed dye laser that utilizes cutting-edge laser technology to deliver a concentrated beam of light energy to the stretch marks.
 It is the best laser to use on these earliest-appearing, red, and violaceous, stretch marks.
 The thermal energy reaches the target areas of redness in the blood vessels and destroys them.
 The VBeam laser is the gold standard for treating these red stretch marks.
 The intense light energy generated by the VBeam, in terms of heat, selectively eliminates the redness in the stretch marks while leaving the surrounding skin unaffected